-What Happens When You Have a Wash Sale?
+What Happens When You Trigger a Wash Sale?

-Investors commonly choose to sell assets at a loss as part of their tax or day trading strategy, or they may regret selling an asset while the market is down and decide to buy back in.
+Investors commonly choose to sell assets at a loss as part of their tax or day trading strategy, or they may regret selling an asset while the market was down, and decide to buy back in.

 It’s important for investors to understand the wash-sale rule so that they account for it in their investment and tax strategy.
 If investors have specific questions, they might want to ask their tax advisor for help.

 Unfortunately, the guidelines regarding what a “substantially identical” security is are not very specific.
 The easiest way to avoid wash sales is to create a long-term investing strategy involving few asset sales and not trying to time the market.
 Creating a diversified portfolio is generally a good strategy for investors.

 Another important thing to keep in mind is the wash-sale rule applies across an investor’s accounts.
 As such, investors need to keep track of their sales and purchases across their entire portfolio to try and make sure that the wash-sale rule doesn’t affect any investment choices.

 What to Do After Selling an Asset at a Loss